sudar/RTuinOS/RTuinOS/doc/readMe.R2.txt

 Support of Arduino 1.0.5, the current release as of today (29.5.2013) All test cases build and run with Arduino 1.0.5.

+Support of mutexes and semaphores.
+The existing concept of events has been extended.
+An event can now be of kind ordinary (broadcasted event, as before), mutex or semaphore.
+Task resume conditions can continue to combine any events regardless of the kind.

+More assertions have been placed in the kernel for debug compilation, which signal possible application errors, like an idle task, which tries to suspend.

+Minor, insignificant optimizations of the kernel code.

+The doxygen documentation now includes some of the test cases, which contain sample code of general interest.